-But there was never a year where I could find 24 new Christmas books I loved, so each year was a combination of new books and old books and there was crossover between the book lists.
+But there was never a year where I could find 24 new Christmas books for kids I loved, so each year was a combination of new books and old books and there was crossover between the book lists.

 Also, I gave up on unwrapping a book a day because it just became more stressful than it was worth for me, and I like having all the books out all month long so we can read them over and over again, plus I don’t have to wrap 24 books at the end of November.